 The researchers suggest the stress response in the male study participants resulted in aggression, emotional inhibition, and rumination, and this could explain the differences in the sexes.

-Getting at least 15 minutes of direct sunshine each day can also keep vitamin D levels managed.
-Food sources high in vitamin D include salmon and other fatty fishes or fortified milk and cereal products.
+Many vitamins are important for optimum health and testosterone levels, such as vitamin D. Getting at least 15 minutes of direct sunshine each day can also keep vitamin D levels managed.
+Food sources high in vitamin D include salmon and other fatty fish or fortified milk and cereal products.

 Eating healthful fats found in fish and flaxseed might help the body use the DHEA it produces.